DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/30 Filtering and Searching/6 API/5 Filtering Columns Bound to Collection/10 Client-Side Filtering.md

-In the code below, you can see how to execute the filtering logic on the client-side.
-For this purpose, bind the DataGrid to a local array, and disable [remote filtering](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/remoteOperations/#filtering).
+The following code example demonstrates how to filter data on the client side.
+To implement data filtering on the client side, bind the DataGrid to a local array, and disable [remote filtering](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/remoteOperations/#filtering).

 ---
 ##### jQuery